Why buy vintage jewelry when you can get an inexpensive, shiny, perfectly machine-made item for a few dollars?

 The Ultimate Recycling

 Buying vintage benefits the environment by recycling already completed sterling silver and/or mixed metals that might end up in the landfill.
 It also positions makers to upcycle totally unrelated items and repurpose them into unexpected creations.
 It supports local craftsmen whose market has been impacted by cheaper imports.
-And remember, by buying vintage you are carrying forward the life of an object and gifting it with a new layers of meaning.
+And remember, by buying vintage you are carrying forward the life of an object and gifting it with new layers of meaning.
 You have the opportunity to create your own story, building upon the past and moving into the future.

 The “I Love It” Factor